-Invested in applied-science spinouts from MIT and Harvard and served as interim CEO at Ligon Discovery, where he closed strategic deals with Bayer and Bristol-Myers Squibb.
-Previously, he founded and co-led two startups: a defense technology company acquired by GPI; and one of the first Software-as-a-Service companies, acquired by NewChannel.
-Christian holds a BA and MA in Economics and Management from the University of Oxford.
-He completed studies in molecular biology and materials science as a Fellow at MIT.
-He has volunteered as a coach for United Way Youth Venture and Junior Achievement.
-At his core, Christian is dedicated to leaving behind four inventions that make the world a better place.
+Invested in hard tech startups from MIT and Harvard, and served as interim CEO at portfolio company Ligon Discovery, where he was responsible for small molecule discovery and development deals with Bayer and Bristol-Myers Squibb.
+Before that, co-founded, co-led, and exited two technology startups: a defense technology company and a Software-as-a-Service company.
+He holds a BA and MA in Economics and Management from the University of Oxford, and completed studies in molecular biology and materials science as a Fellow at MIT.
+He is an avid pilot and an FAA-certificated flight instructor in airplanes and helicopters.
+At his core, Christian is dedicated to leaving behind inventions that make the world a better place.

 Conceived and created two industry-changing technologies: an inexpensive, unlimited data hybrid Wi-Fi-cellular phone; and selling/providing Internet bandwidth through an exchange.
 He was also a pioneering leader and organizer in cryptocurrency and blockchain technology in Cambridge.
 Previously, he was Vice President of Research and Development at Bandwidth.com, a telecommunications company powering Skype, Google, Vonage and other leading application and voice providers.
 Before that, he developed Internet technologies at Imagine Media in Silicon Valley and market visualization systems for Dow Jones in New York.
 Charitable activities include installation of satellite Internet for a hospital in Haiti.